simonask/glamour/README.md

   this flag is required to run tests under Miri, due to vector instructions not being supported.
 Transitively enables the `glam/scalar-math` feature.
-- `wasmtime`: **(Experimental)** This enables implementations of `Lower`/`Lift` on all types so they can be used when generating bindings for WIT components.
-  Glamour types can be used on both sides (host and guest), and can be passed "toll-free" between the two sides given a compatible type declaration in a WIT document.
+- `wasmtime`: **(Experimental)** This enables implementations of `Lower`/`Lift` on all types, so they can be used in generated bindings for WIT components ([`wasmtime::component::bindgen!()`]).
+Glamour types can be used on both sides (host and guest), and can be passed "toll-free" between the two sides given a compatible type declaration in a WIT world, but limitations apply: Due to the way the `wasmtime` derive macros work, only plain scalar units can be used (so `Vector4<f32>` is supported, but not `Vector4<MyFloatUnit>`).

 # Advantages